["/users/{id}" {:name :users

 These docs assume you’re working within the the Sweet Tooth To-Do List Example project.

-requests to paths like /todo-list
+DELETE requests to paths like /todo-list and /todo-list/1 in order to

 perform CRUD operations.
 The corresponding request handlers are located in a

-namespace like sweet-tooth.todo-example.backend.endpoint.todo-list
+namespace like sweet-tooth.todo-example.backend.endpoint.todo-list.

-The sweet-tooth.todo-example.cross.endpoint-routes/expand-routes
+The sweet-tooth.todo-example.cross.endpoint-routes/expand-routes function lets

 you specify the names of namespaces that contain handlers and uses those to